answerdigital/terraform-modules/Terraform_modules/ec2_instance/README.md

 **ec2_instance_type (Optional)**

-This is the type of EC2 instane you want (e.g. "t2.micro", "m5.large" etc.).
+This is the type of EC2 instance you want (e.g. "t2.micro", "m5.large" etc.).
 The default value for this is "t2.micro" as this is the free tier instance.

 **associate_public_ip_address (Optional)**